nikolayg/nikgrozev-website/_posts/blog/2020-07-29-debug-container-in-kubernetes.md

-**The container will complete in 10 minutes and the pod will be die/exit.** If you need more time for your troubleshooting please increase the sleep intervarl in the above config.
+**The container will complete in 10 minutes and the pod will be die/exit.** If you need more time for your troubleshooting please increase the sleep interval in the above config.

 Let's create the pod in the cluster: